Atari 2600 Java

 Related Projects @mikekohn.net

-My original demo for Java Grinder running on the Atari 2600.
+I started coding this demo for Java Grinder running on the Atari 2600.
 This is supposed to be the Atari logo.. or something like it.
+Joe ended up adding a little song to it too.
 I built a binary of the demo here: atari_2600_java_demo.bin to run on an emulator.
 Full video: https://youtu.be/H60ybAIkgcc

 Some of this was actually quite easy and some of the Java methods compile directly into just 1 or 2 6502 instructions.
 At the same time, the Atari 2600's graphic chip is extremely primitive and requires quite a bit of the CPU's power and some.. not exactly precise timings, but timing is important.
 I added sound, joystick, and collision support .. and pretty much every other control register in the Atari 2600.